DeFacts-Protocol/blindproof-subnet/PROPOSAL.md

 - public repository with all mechanism code, the contract book, the reference CPU prover, the proof-format spec, the conformance suite, and deployment instructions.
 - the four incentive experiments run and documented.
 - the mode split proven at its honest grades — gateway mode end to end (masked job in, blind execution, verified answer out, settled), capsule mode as demonstrated elements (non-interactive masked pieces with hydrated seam material, grade-tagged).
-- a demo video showing one job end to end — masked input anchored, blind execution, bundle published, chain verified by the validator and independently by the client's orchestrator, payment settled — plus the piece-level private-lane demonstration (masked attention computing on data the operator cannot read, grade-tagged), the splice-and-reject beat, and a two-miner dispatch of one job as the scaling fractal
+- a demo video showing one job end to end — masked input anchored, blind execution, bundle published, chain verified by the validator and independently by the client's orchestrator, payment settled — plus the piece-level private-lane demonstration (masked attention computing on data the operator cannot read, grade-tagged), the splice-and-reject beat, and a two-miner dispatch of one job as the scaling fractal.

 ### Evidence grades, stated plainly